 2. Plan your WiFi network

 Many venues do not have a reliable internet connection.
-While our apps will work offline, you will need the internet to log into the app and create a Gallery.
+While our apps will work offline, you will need the internet to log into the app.
 If possible, it's best to bring your own wireless hotspot so that you don't run into any surprises with connectivity issues.

 Read more about our offline upload queue and how to get queued items to upload.

 Note: if you have the opportunity to try multiple WiFi networks while setting up for the event, be sure to “forget” all other networks except the one that you plan to use.

 We recommend having at least 5GB available storage on your device before any event because the app might need some of that space during your event.
 5GB is plenty of space for a busy event and some wiggle room for our offline upload queue in case WiFi is unavailable or unreliable.

 Access iPad storage settings by opening the iPad's settings app and visiting General > [Device] Storage.
 When viewing these settings, iOS might offer recommendations for optimizing your device's storage.

 4. Start a Guided Access session